Toll-Like Receptor Function

-Assist in diagnosis of innate immunodeficiencies when genetic defects of the innate immune system are suspected in individuals negative for other immunodeficiencies (eg, no detectable abnormality of antibody function, complement activity, neutrophil function, or cell-mediated immunity).
+Aids in diagnosis of innate immunodeficiencies when genetic defects of the innate immune system are suspected in individuals negative for other immunodeficiencies (eg, no detectable abnormality of antibody function, complement activity, neutrophil function, or cell-mediated immunity).
+This test does not measure the function of toll-like receptor 3 (TLR3).
+Molecular testing is the preferred method for detection of defects in TLR3.
+For patients who are lymphopenic, collection of 10 mL of whole blood, rather than the minimum required volumes, is recommended to increase the likelihood that a sufficient number of lymphocytes can be isolated for testing.

 Collect control specimen from a healthy individual unrelated to patient at approximately the same time as and under similar conditions to the patient.